jverzani/PolynomialZeros.jl/README.md

 [![codecov.io](http://codecov.io/github/jverzani/PolynomialZeros.jl/coverage.svg?branch=master)](http://codecov.io/github/jverzani/PolynomialZeros.jl?branch=master)

-This package provides the method `polyroots` to find roots of univariate polynomial functions over the complex numbers, the real numbers, the rationals, the integers, and $Z_p$.
+This package provides the method `poly_roots` to find roots of univariate polynomial functions over the complex numbers, the real numbers, the rationals, the integers, and $Z_p$.
 (A "root" is the name for a "zero" of a polynomial.)
 The package takes advantage of many